What is coal?

 Coal has been burned for centuries as a source of heat and energy.
 According to the US Energy Information Administration, worldwide coal consumption is expected to grow by more than 40 per cent between 2001 and 2025.
 New technologies are making it possible to use coal more cleanly and efficiently.
 Coals in Western Canada are generally low in sulphur and therefore burn cleaner than coals found elsewhere around the world.

-Coal fuels approximately 45% of the installed electricity generating capacity of Alberta’s power plants, making it an integral part of the province’s electricity system.
+Coal fuels approximately 43% of the installed electricity generating capacity of Alberta’s power plants, making it an integral part of the province’s electricity system.
 Over two-thirds of the coal produced in Alberta is used as fuel for electricity generation in the province, to heat buildings in agricultural operations and as an important source of energy in cement manufacturing and other industrial processes.
-Most of the remainder (7.1 million tonnes in 2011), including both metallurgical coal and thermal coal, is exported to international markets – Japan, South Korea and China mainly.
 Sub-bituminous coal does not require processing or upgrading for use as a fuel for electricity generation in the province.
+Most of the remainder of Alberta's coal, including both metallurgical coal and thermal coal, is exported to international markets – Japan, South Korea and China mainly.
 Most bituminous coals must be upgraded or processed by a preparation plant to meet customer specifications.

 Coal has other uses.
 For example, gases, oil and tars extracted from coal can be used in the manufacture of products ranging from gasoline and perfumes to mothballs and baking powder.
 Coal can be processed many different ways to create a wide variety of products, from carbon filters to pharmaceuticals.

-Alberta currently has a pilot project underway that is testing the potential for In Situ Coal Gasification (ISCG).
-The project is targeting deep coal, approximately 1.5 kilometres below the surface, near Swan Hills, Alberta.
-The ISCG process includes injecting water and oxidants into the coal seam and igniting it.
+Another potential use is In Situ Coal Gasification (ISCG).
+The ISCG process includes injecting water and oxidants more than one kilometre deep into the coal seam and igniting it.
 Under high temperature and pressure, methane, carbon dioxide, hydrogen and carbon monoxide are produced and can be collected.
 The produced methane can be used in gas-fired electricity generators or as a feedstock for the petrochemical industry.
 The carbon dioxide may be sequestered underground or used for enhanced oil recovery in the oilpatch.
-If successful, ISCG may prove to be a new industry for Alberta.